Dates & Times

-This social/public project by Colin McMullan, has multiple community partners in Hartford, including Keney Park Sustainability Project, the Hartford Maple Syrup Club, and Knox Parks.
+This social/public project by Colin McMullan, has multiple community partners in Hartford, including Keney Park Sustainability Project, the Hartford Maple Syrup Club, and KNOX.

-The Tree Spa provides a space to think about histories of land connection and displacement in the settlement of this place we call New England, our home.
+The Tree Spa provides a space to think about histories of land connection and displacement in the settlement of New England.

 The project represents a vision for synthesizing complex social and environmental issues, by a holistic approach to building urban/rural community and reconnecting with the Earth.

 Saturday, March 16 | 10 – 6 PM

 Sunday, March 17 | 12 – 6 PM

 Thursday, March 21 | 6 – 10 PM

 Saturday, March 23 | 12 – 6 PM